scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Creating a New Control-Plane AS Certificate

-The steps required to create a new AS certificate are the following:
+The steps REQUIRED to create a new AS certificate are the following:

 1. The AS creates a new key pair and a certificate signing request (CSR) using that key pair.
 2. The AS sends the certificate signing request to the relevant CA within the ISD.
 3. The CA uses its CA key and the CSR to create the new AS certificate.
 4. The CA sends the AS certificate back to the AS.

 When an AS joins an ISD, the first CSR is sent out of band to one of the CAs as part of the formalities to join the ISD.
-Subsequent certificate renewals may be automated and can leverage the control-plane communication infrastructure.
+Subsequent certificate renewals MAY be automated and can leverage the control-plane communication infrastructure.

 # Security Considerations